LiamSwayne/Bitrii/README.md

   - [ ] Base layer system
     - [x] Layers, ordering or layers, and ability to access previous and next layers
     - [ ] Render layers to display
+    - [ ] Experiment with image generation rather than cells <details><summary></summary>Currently every pixel is a div, but creating an image and setting the pixels in that image to specific values may yield astronomical performance gains.</details>
   - [ ] Collision groups (layers can collide with other layers in the same collision group)
   - [ ] Outline layers <details><summary></summary>Layers that are dynamic outlines of other layers.</details>